ken-yu-masters/gitDocuments/README.txt

 #commit and push the merge.

 #delete un-tracked files because merge tool will generate "*.orig" file which is the un-merge version of the conflicts.
-git ls-files --others --exclude-standard  | grep '.orig' | xargs rm
+git ls-files --others --exclude-standard  | grep '.orig' | xargs -d '\n' rm

 #abort a merge.
 git merge --abort